Skip to Content

 11. Insect Repellent

-Camping usually takes place in nature, which means you’re going to encounter a few bugs and insects.
+Camping usually occurs in nature, so you will encounter a few bugs and insects.

 This is just a natural part of camping, but there are plenty of ways to keep them at bay.

-For starters, make sure you have some insect repellent with you to keep them away from your body but also your camping bag and your tent.
+For starters, make sure you have some insect repellent to keep them away from your body, camping bag, and tent.

-If you want a more drastic option, you can also have a net for your tent to filter out all of the larger bugs and insects.
+If you want a more drastic option, you can also have a net for your tent to filter out the larger bugs and insects.

-If you’re not keen on bringing chemicals with you, then there are natural insect repellents that you can use, such as lavender, lemon eucalyptus oil, and tea tree oil.
+If you're not keen on bringing chemicals with you, you can use natural insect repellents, such as lavender, lemon eucalyptus oil, and tea tree oil.

 12. Sun Cream

-Sun cream is the last essential that we’d recommend you take.
-Camping involves a lot of hiking and walking around, and this means you’ll be exposed to the sun for the majority of the day.
+Sun cream is the last essential that we'd recommend you take.
+Camping involves a lot of hiking and walking around, which means you'll be exposed to the sun for most of the day.

 This story is brought to you in partnership with EcoGearFX.com.